MJoergen/x16-nexys4ddr/src/main/ym2151/notes.md

 "flat line" on the output, i.e. steady zero or steady one, respectively.

 ## Clock Domain Crossing
-The entire YN2151 will be running at the CPU clock frequency (because this makes it easier to handle the CPU writes to the YM2151 registers).
+The entire YM2151 will be running at the CPU clock frequency because this makes it easier to handle the CPU writes to the YM2151 registers.
 However, the input to the PDM module must be synchronous to the onboard clock.
 So there must be a CDC between the YM2151 module and the PDM module.